MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationCallOperation.md

 ## SYNOPSIS
 Get the status of an operation that adds the large gallery view to a call.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgCommunicationCallOperation](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgCommunicationCallOperation?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)